-The Veteran's Service Officer is a part-time employee who aids and assists veterans by disbursing and administering a program of cash benefits and medical care, administers annuities, bonuses, license plates and flags for veteran's graves and provides a variety of other programs serving veterans' needs.
+The Veteran's Service Officer is a full-time employee who aids and assists veterans by disbursing and administering a program of cash benefits and medical care, administers annuities, bonuses, license plates and flags for veteran's graves and provides a variety of other programs serving veterans' needs.
+The officer also performs these services in Merrimac, Amesbury, and Salisbury.